gordonrix/maple/README.md

 ![A screenshot of the maple dashboard](images/dashboard_screenshot.png?raw=true)

-Maple provides an interactive dashboard to enable exploration of very large sequence datasets very quickly and without requiring coding knowledge.
+Maple provides an interactive dashboard to enable exploration of very large sequence datasets using a GUI.
 This is accomplished using [HoloViz](https://holoviz.org/) visualization libraries, in particular [Panel](https://panel.holoviz.org/).
 Unlike with other plots generated by maple, in which all the data necessary for visualization is contained within an .html file that can be opened and viewed on a browser, the dashboard is responsive to user interaction with a wide range of widgets to control the